Gordon999/PI_LCD_MP3_player/README.md

 ![screenshot](rotary_connections_LCD.jpg)

+To install:

-To install copy LCD_MP3_player.py to /home/USERNAME
+Copy LCD_MP3_player.py to /home/USERNAME

 (NOTE: I am suggesting the use of --break-system-packages, this shouldn't be an issue if using this in a standalone pi BUT if not then learn how to use venv !!)